The Grand Medals

 Stars who SET AN EXAMPLE

-commitment.
-The winners, both French and foreign, are now distinguished in two categories.
+More than just an annual event, the Grand Medal Ceremony Albert Ier is a tradition.
+Since 1948, the the Oceanographic Institute has been rewarding personalities from the world of the sea for their scientific discoveries and their commitment.
+The winners, from France and abroad, are currently honored in two categories.
 The Science section highlights a highly qualified researcher in the field of oceanography for a lifetime of achievement, specific work or an outstanding discovery.
 Created in 2014, the Mediation section values the actions carried out by women and men in public life.
 75 laureates have already received the Albert I Great Medal, including Jacques-Yves Cousteau (1981), Gilles Boeuf (2012), Sandra Bessudo (2014), Leonardo DiCaprio (2015), Erik Orsenna (2016) and Dame Ellen MacArthur (2018).

 science category